mapninja/Earthsys144/GLOSSARY.md

 ## Label

 Text placed on a map to identify features or provide information.
 Labels can be based on attribute values such as names or measurements.

+## Landsat

+A long-running series of earth observation satellite missions operated by NASA and the U.S. Geological Survey.
+Landsat imagery is commonly used for land cover, vegetation, water, urban, geology, and change-detection analysis.

 ## Layer